 Evidenced-Based Coaching

-This unit moves students’ thinking and attention from pure psychologically based models to those that are more evidenced based.
+This unit moves students’ thinking and attention from pure psychologically-based models to those that are more evidenced-based.
 The unit intention is to help students to develop the competence to challenge that evidence base critically and rigorously.

 Neuroscience and Coaching